Karcist45/HW3_T1/README.md

 1) Put your ip-address in prometheus.yml (you can learn you ip address with ipconfig command on windows)
 2) run docker-compose up from project directory
 3) turn on Spring Boot Application in project-bishop
+4) You can access Grafana with login: admin and password: admin

 You can change where WeylandWatchingYou annotation writes its log through **application.yml**.
 There are currently 2 mods:
 1) CONSOLE - writes in console
 2) KAFKA - sends to kafka (kafka listener is in project to demonstrate that the message made it to the consumer)

+NOTE: commands have 5s delay intentionally to ease checking overload handling